 Featured in Garden and Home, January 2015

-Contractors: Blue Cube Construction Flooring: Cemcete Lighting: Rebel Lighting Kitchen: Optima Kitchens; Joinery: AE Joinery
+Contractors: Blue Cube Construction / Flooring: Cemcrete / Lighting: Rebel Lighting / Kitchen: Optima Kitchens / Joinery: AE Joinery

-The home had to be sustainable and accommodation had to cater for grown children and international visitors while maximize views, and an outdoor lifestyle.
-All accommodation had to connect and open up to the exterior.
+The home had to be sustainable and accommodation had to cater for grown children and international visitors, while maximizing views and an outdoor lifestyle.
+All accommodation had to connect, and open up to the exterior.

-The home was conceptualised as separate interconnected north facing suites or buildings.
-The living space with opens onto a generous patio and pool deck make up the public spaces while a gallery to the south links all the bedrooms.
-While the client needed to be able to work when home they did not want a dedicated study the solution was a concealed workstation in the space linking the living area’s and gallery.
+The home was conceptualised as separate, interconnected, North facing suites or buildings.
+The living space, which opens onto a generous patio and pool deck, makes up the public spaces while a gallery to the south links to all the bedrooms.
+While the client needed to be able to work from home, they did not want a dedicated study.
+The solution was a concealed workstation in the space linking the living area’s and gallery.
 Timber shutters were employed extensively throughout as a means of allowing natural cross ventilation in summer and a second insulation element in winter.
 The indigenous garden is watered by means of harvested rain water.